RookeriesDevelopment/rook-android-sdks-docs/rook-health-connect/README.md

 ### Check compatibility

-Before using any of the features of *rook_health_connect*, you need to ensure the user's device is compatible with Health
+Before using any of the features of *rook-health-connect*, you need to ensure the user's device is compatible with Health
 Connect and check if the [APK](https://play.google.com/store/apps/details?id=com.google.android.apps.healthdata) is installed.